micmejia/bible-dump/AMPC/Luke/Luke 9.md

-Saying, The Son of Man must suffer many things and be [[^f]deliberately] disapproved _and_ repudiated _and_ rejected on the part of the elders and chief priests and scribes, and be put to death and on the third day be raised [again].
+Saying, The Son of Man must suffer many things and be [deliberately] disapproved _and_ repudiated _and_ rejected on the part of the elders and chief priests and scribes, and be put to death and on the third day be raised [again].